marciorasf/marciorasf/README.md

 <br>

-I'm a software developer currently working at [Letalk](https://www.letalk.com.br/).
+I'm a software engineer currently working at [Letalk](https://www.letalk.com.br/).

 I have a solid Node.js + React.js (both with TypeScript) stack knowledge combined to SQL or NoSQL databases.
 I also can write Python 3 applications and a little bit of C.